** image has been updated as of 21/04/2018 to resolve the problems some people had booting their Pi **

 You will only need to edit one or perhaps two files.

 First, download my custom built Raspberry Pi image from here (the filename is aprs-igate-stretch.img) or preferably as a torrent from here.
 This is a 2.2Gb file which will expand to approximately 8Gb when you decompress it.
+If you struggle to unzip the file then you can download the full uncompressed image using this torrent.
 Unzip it and write it to an SD card.
 The image was created using an 8Gb SD card but I recommend you use a 16Gb card in your Raspberry Pi.
 4Gb cards are practically impossible to find these days and 8Gb cards are going the same way.
 I’ve found SanDisk Ultra 16Gb cards to be about the best when it comes to performance and price and they can be picked up for about £8.
 This image is fully up to date as of 21st April 2018.

 There are two methods of downloading the Raspberry Pi image.
 The first is direct from SourceForge (aprs-igate-stretch.img) and the second is as a torrent.
 If you use the torrent method, please seed the file for as long as possible because the more people who seed, the quicker the download will be for others.